chaxaf/Supersonic-Test-Rocket/README.md

 ## Opening the hardware files

 The hardware design files are provided in KiCad project format.
 Open the corresponding `.kicad_pro` file in each hardware subfolder.

-## Notes on cleanup

-The original archive contained backup folders, duplicate copies, cache files, autosaves, nested zip archives, and other user-specific artifacts.
-Those were removed here so the repository is cleaner and more appropriate for direct GitHub upload, while keeping the design files, local libraries, 3D assets, and fabrication outputs.